MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 tags: azure-service-management
 ---

-# Tutorial: Prerequisites for creating availability groups on SQL Server on Azure Virtual Machines
+# Tutorial: Prerequisites for creating SQL Server Always On availability groups on Azure virtual machines

 [!INCLUDE[appliesto-sqlvm](../../includes/appliesto-sqlvm.md)]

 > [!TIP]
-> Eliminate the need for an Azure Load Balancer or distributed network name (DNN) for your Always On availability group by creating your SQL Server VMs in multiple subnets within the same Azure virtual network.
+> Eliminate the need for an Azure load balancer or distributed network name (DNN) for your Always On availability group by creating your SQL Server virtual machines (VMs) in multiple subnets within the same Azure virtual network.

-This tutorial shows how to complete the prerequisites for creating a [SQL Server Always On availability group on Azure Virtual Machines (VMs)](availability-group-manually-configure-tutorial-single-subnet.md) within a single subnet.
+This tutorial shows how to complete the prerequisites for creating a [SQL Server Always On availability group on Azure virtual machines](availability-group-manually-configure-tutorial-single-subnet.md) within a single subnet.
 When you've completed the prerequisites, you'll have a domain controller, two SQL Server VMs, and a witness server in a single resource group.

 While this article manually configures the availability group environment, it's also possible to do so using the [Azure portal](availability-group-azure-portal-configure.md), [PowerShell or the Azure CLI](availability-group-az-commandline-configure.md), or [Azure Quickstart Templates](availability-group-quickstart-template-configure.md) as well.